AdviceFeatures

 Zero emission motorcycles and tricycles will move to the annual rate for the smallest engine size – £22.

-New EVs registered from April 1 2025 will be liable for the lowest first-year VED rate – currently £10.
+New EVs registered from 1 April 2025 will be liable for the lowest first-year VED rate – currently £10.
+The recent Budget confirmed that that cost would remain the same until at least the 2029-30 financial year.

-From the second year, they will move on to the standard VED rate of £180 a year.
-This is also how much owners of EVs registered before April 2025 will have to pay, and the same as petrol and diesel drivers.
+From the second year, electric cars will move on to the standard VED rate, which is currently £190 a year.
+This is also how much owners of EVs registered between 1 April 2017 and 31 March 2025 will have to pay, and the same as petrol and diesel drivers.
+For zero-emission cars registered before April 2017, annual VED will be £20.

 How do I tax my electric car?